PGA - Drive for Show, Putt for Dough?

 Data

 Each row of data gives the measures for one golfer in one tournament.
-The dataset covers 19 PGA tournaments from the 2022 season with 1387 cases in all.
+The dataset covers 19 PGA tournaments from the 2022 season with 1376 cases in all.
 Each tournament consists of four rounds of golf.
 Some golfers are eliminated after the first two (or sometimes three) rounds.
 Only players who competed in all four rounds (i.e. those that made the “cut”) are included in this dataset.
+Some golfers (for example amateurs) may be missing values if they are not eligible for money won or Fedex Cup points.

 Download data: PGA2022.csv